Developer

 To demonstrate how the computed field works, consider this use case:

-Goal: Calculate the basket amount over 12 months for items in the IT category.
+Goal: Calculate the sales over 12 months for items in the IT category per user.

 For simplicity, this example focuses on the IT category.
 However, the computed field can be scaled to compute the amount for all categories, not just IT.